utkarsh2305/health-home-ai-guide/docs/setup.md

 1.  **Podman or Docker:**  Phlox uses containerization for easy deployment.
 Install either [Podman](https://podman.io/) or [Docker](https://www.docker.com/).

 2.  **Ollama Instance:** Phlox relies on Ollama to run Large Language Models.
 You need a running Ollama instance, either:
     - **Locally:** [Install Ollama](https://ollama.com/) on your machine and ensure it's running.
 You'll likely want to pull models like `llama3.3`, `mistral`, or similar using `ollama pull <model_name>`.
+Recommended models:
+      - **Standard Hardware:** Use `llama3:8b` (smaller, faster, suitable for most systems)
+      - **Performance-Optimized:** Bigger models like `llama3:70b` will provide better results but at the expense of speed.
+They are only practical for powerful machines with lots of VRAM.
     - **Remotely:** If you have a remote server with Ollama running, you can configure Phlox to connect to it.

 3.  **Whisper-compatible Transcription Service:** Phlox needs a service to transcribe audio into text.
 You have a few options:
     - **Speaches (Self-hosted, Recommended for Local):** [Speaches](https://github.com/speeches-ai/speaches) is a self-hostable, open-source Whisper server.
+      - Recommended model: `Systran/faster-distil-whisper-medium.en` ( smaller and faster but still accurate)
-Follow their instructions to set up an instance.
+      - Follow their instructions to set up an instance.
 This is recommended for local, privacy-focused setups.
+    - **Cloud-based Whisper API:**
+      - If you are using the official OpenAI Whisper endpoint you must specify `whisper-1` as the model.
-    - **Cloud-based Whisper API:** You can use cloud-based Whisper APIs if you prefer (ensure you understand their privacy and cost implications).
-You'll need to configure Phlox with the API endpoint and necessary credentials.
+      - Ensure you understand their privacy and cost implications.
+      - You'll need to configure Phlox with the API endpoint and necessary credentials.

 4.  **Hardware Considerations:**
     - **For best performance:** A GPU (CUDA, ROCm) or Apple M-Series chip is strongly recommended